lreiner/YT-Realtime-Channelstatistics/README.md

 <tr>
 <td>
 Websocket Server to push out Youtube Channel Data and Statistics in Realtime.
 Free to use for everyone!  🖨 This Websocket let clients connect to rooms (Youtube Channel IDs) for every youtuber they want.
 In this rooms they get constant updates about channel statistics and data!
-Users can only be connected to one room, but also they can switch between each room.
+Clients can only be connected to one room.
 </tr>
 </table>